sosacrazy126/notes/05_archives/backup_consolidation/BACKUP_RETENTION_POLICY.md

 # Backup Retention Policy

 ## Overview
 This document establishes retention policies for backup files and historical content in the consciousness research repository.
+Updated after Agent 5 comprehensive backup cleanup on July 22, 2025.

 ## Backup Categories